 AMO targets were discontinued, the last year this was in place was the 2013-2014 school year.
 Effective 2014-2015 school year with the start of the FSA, the state did not provide learning gains to assess the guidelines that were in place with AMO.
 Although there was no AMO target, the school has continued to work on student growth and improving the school grade.
-During the past 5 years, the student population has remained rather consistent, maintaining Title 1 status with a population of economically disadvantaged families above 90%, fluctuating slightly above and slightly below 95%.
-In the last 4 years that we have been able to receive learning gains percentages for FSA, we have seen steady learning gains in both reading and math, averaging 49% and 57% respectively.
-Learning gains have continued to be an area of focus as our student population needed academic support.
+During the past 5 years, the student population has remained rather consistent, with a population of economically disadvantaged families above 90%.
+In the last 4 years that we have been able to receive learning gains percentages for FSA, we have seen steady learning gains in math, averaging 49%.
+In reading, learning gains have fluctuated from year to year, and overall, declined.
+Accordingly, learning gains have continued to be an area of focus as our student population needed academic support, especially in the area of reading.

-In 2015-2016, Somerset Preparatory Academy Charter School at North Lauderdale implemented a push-in /pull-out initiative with interventionists for additional support.
+In 2015-2016, Somerset Preparatory Academy Charter High School at North Lauderdale implemented a push-in /pull-out initiative with interventionists for additional support.
 The focus remained on literacy as student performance data indicated that literacy was a weakness amongst our students.
 We have continued this strategy with more support being provided across the grades, and in other subject areas as well.
-After analyzing data year to year through the charter term, it is evident that an area in need of improvement remains in our SWD and ELL population which have both increased in numbers over the past 5 years.
+After analyzing 2018-2019 data, it is evident that an area of improvement consists of our SWD and ELL population which have both increased in numbers over the past 5 years.